RobertDresler/SwiftUINavigation/README.md

 ```

+## FAQ

+**Q: Does using `AnyView` cause performance issues?**

+A: Based on my findings, it shouldn't. `AnyView` is used only at the top of the navigation layer, and it doesn't get redrawn unless there's a navigation operation.
+This behavior is the same whether or not you use `AnyView`.
+Interestingly, it appears that Apple also uses `AnyView` at the top level for managing navigation internally.

 ## Documentation

 To see the framework in action, check out the code in the [Examples App](#Explore-Examples-App).
 If anything is unclear, feel free to reach out!
 I'm happy to clarify or update the documentation to make things more straightforward. 🚀